 The cello is so big that players place it between their legs when playing; an end pin, or metal rod, keeps it at the right height.
 Unlike a violin or viola, a cellist places the bow across the strings level with the floor.
 Some famous cellists include Yo Yo Ma and Pablo Casals.

 The bass is the lowest of the string instruments, and the root of the orchestra.
-A full-sized bass is so large that not many adults play them; most play a three-quarters sized instrument instead, including many professional symphony members.
+A full-sized bass is so large that it is virtually non-existent; most play a three-quarters sized instrument instead, including many professional symphony members (sometimes a 7/8 size).
 The bass is unique among the orchestral strings in that it is a member of the viol, not violin, family of instruments.
-A bass is also sometimes called a string bass, upright bass, or double bass.
+A bass is also sometimes called a string bass, upright bass, double bass, or contrabass.

-Bass players are not only in demand in the world of classical music.
-Many styles of music include a bass at the root of their ensembles, including jazz, salsa, country, folk, and pop music among others.
+While sometimes the most understated, the bass is perhaps the most versatile of all classical string instruments.
+Bass players are not only in demand in the world of classical music, but are also at the root of many styles of music, including jazz, salsa and Latin music, country, bluegrass, folk, soul, R&B, rock, and pop music among others.